Buying property in Canada as an American: 2026 guide

 Shortlist areas that fit your budget, travel plans, and lifestyle, then check local bylaws that affect use and insurance.
 Rules that shape how foreigners buy property in Canada vary by jurisdiction and timing, so confirm them early.

-Request a preapproval and gather ID, income proof, bank statements, and insurance details that lenders typically ask for.
-Non-resident programs often expect larger down payments, with many lenders looking for about 35 percent in practice.
-Secure preapproval before you buy property in Canada to strengthen your offer.
+Request a preapproval and gather ID, income proof, bank statements, and insurance details.
+Non-resident programs often expect larger down payments, with many lenders looking for around 35% in practice.
+Secure preapproval before you make an offer – it strengthens your position considerably.

-Step 3: Hiring a Canadian real estate agent and lawyer
+Step 3: Hire a Canadian real estate agent and lawyer

 Work with a local real estate professional to source listings, compare recent sales, and negotiate terms.
 Retain a Canadian lawyer to verify identity, review the agreement, and start title due diligence under client-ID and source-of-funds rules.

-Step 4: Making an offer and providing the deposit
+Step 4: Make an offer and provide the deposit

 Your agent prepares the Agreement of Purchase and Sale with conditions suited to your situation.
 Once accepted, the deposit is commonly due within 24 to 48 hours and is held in trust under the contract.

-Step 5: Fulfilling conditions and firming the deal
+Step 5: Fulfill conditions and firm the deal

 Complete inspection, appraisal, and financing steps, then remove conditions when satisfied.
 Your lawyer completes title searches and obtains an insurance binder so the file is ready to close.

-Step 6: Closing the deal and taking possession
+Step 6: Close the deal and take possession

 Your lawyer receives funds, registers the transfer and any mortgage, and releases keys on the closing date.
-Registration confirms ownership, and most transactions close about 30 to 60 days after acceptance.
+Most transactions close about 30 to 60 days after acceptance.

 Financing paths for US buyers in Canada

-RBC, TD, and Scotiabank offer programs that consider American buyers who can document income, assets, and either a US credit report or a bank reference.
-In practice, non-resident applicants are often underwritten at about 35% down when Canadian credit or employment is limited.
-Where the borrower is a permanent resident or a foreign worker with Canadian income, TD shows options from 20% uninsured to insured tiers starting at 5% on homes under $1.5 million.
+Major Canadian banks – RBC, TD, and Scotiabank – all offer programs for American buyers who can document income, assets, and either a US credit report or a Canadian bank reference.
+Most non-resident applicants are underwritten at around 35% down when Canadian credit or local employment history is limited.
+Where the borrower has Canadian income or permanent-resident status, some lenders offer insured tiers starting at 5% on homes under $1.5 million.

 Best Canadian cities for property buying